Difference Between Seborrheic Dermatitis and Rosacea

 Main Differences Between Seborrheic Dermatitis and Rosacea

 1. The body’s oily area is mainly affected by seborrheic dermatitis-like back, upper chest, and face.
-On the contrary, fair skin women with middle-aged are generally affected by rosacea.
+On the contrary, fair skin women with middle-aged are affected by rosacea.

 2. In terms of categorization, seborrheic dermatitis cannot be categorized.
 On the flip side, rosacea can be categorized into phymatous, erythematotelangietatic ocular, and papulopustular rosacea.